WMSchindel/WMSchindel/README.md

 I am an Electrical Engineer, focused on electronics, studying Data Science to enhance IoT applications, specially in Automotive area.

-I am a Engineer proficient in Industrial Automation, Product Validation and Project Managing.
+I am an engineer, proficient in Industrial Automation, Product Validation and Project Managing.

 Knowledge of Python, Pandas, Matplotlib, as well as programming in C language.